exasim-project/NeoFOAM/doc/api/executor.rst

 Design
 ^^^^^^

-One of the design goals was the ability to quickly switch between the executor models at runtime as already discussed in the field implementation:
+One of the design goals is the ability to quickly switch between the executor models at runtime.

 .. code-block:: cpp